Channel 9 (Greece): Nickelodeon

 Channel 9 started airing Nickelodeon cartoons (in a block also known as Nick Toons; a first for free-to-air television in Greece), formerly known as the staples of the channel's programming, in late 2003, around one year after Alpha Digital, a digital satellite pay television platform by sister channel Alpha TV, was discontinued due to a low number of subscribers and financial problems.
-Alpha Kids was one of its premium channels, and would air throughout the enirety of its everyday schedule Nickelodeon shows (formerly aired on a block on Alpha Cinema 1).
+Alpha Kids was one of its premium channels, and would air throughout the entirety of its everyday schedule Nickelodeon shows (formerly aired on a block on Alpha Cinema 1).
 No new Nickelodeon shows were bought after its closure.

 Initially, Nickelodeon bumpers from the 90's would air in-between commercial breaks, similarly to other counterparts of Nickelodeon, such as Russian version.
 In 2005, after the channel was rebranded to Channel 9, the idents in the block were changed to the ones used in the United States counterpart at that time, till early 2008, when the block was discontinued.
 Ants, Ants, Ants, a short about ants playing hula hoops in the ant hill, and Zoom, a short animated by the illustrator of the wordless book it is based on, Istvan Banyai, would also air during commercial breaks.